-6 Summary
+5 Summary

-In this paper, we identified a new aspect of software architecture: the build-time architectural view.
-We extended the popular "4+1" view model of Kruchten to capture the additional concerns that relate to the building of software systems.
-We explored the characteristics and the significance of software build-time architectures in three case studies: GCC, Perl, and Java's JNI.
-Through our case studies, we discussed how explicitly modelling build-time behaviours with these architectural views can aid developers in gaining a better understanding the software system itself, as well as in managing the build process in the software development/deployment cycle.
-Finally, we introduced the "code robot" architectural style to aid in modelling buildtime views of systems, and discussed why it is most common in open source software systems.
+In this paper, we have explored the idea of build-time software architectural views.
+We motivated the need for explicitly extracting and modelling build-time views for software systems that have complex and subtle dependencies on the the underlying technologies from which they are constructed, and we showed how the build-time architectural views relate to well-known software architectural taxonomies.
+We presented a notation for modelling build-time views, and we explored the characteristics and the significance of software build-time architectures in three case studies: GCC, Perl, and the use of Java's JNI.
+Through our case studies, we discussed how explicitly modelling buildtime behaviours with these architectural views can aid developers in gaining a better understanding the software system itself, as well as in managing the build process in the software development/deployment cycle.
+We introduced the "code robot" architectural style to aid in modelling buildtime views of systems, and discussed why it is most common in open source software systems.
+Finally, we sketched the design of a toolkit that is under development for the semiautomated extracting and modelling of build-time architectural views.